eclipse/kiso-testing/docs/getting_started/getting_started_dev.rst

 ~~~~~~~~~~~~

 -  Python 3.6+
--  pipenv (used to get the rest of the requirements)
+-  poetry (used to get the rest of the requirements)

 Install
 ~~~~~~~